Isabelle, how would you

 There are several reasons why you didn’t perceive the same wine attributes or that you used different wine tasting terms:

-[ I am myself very sensitive to the “cork taint” in wine due to a molecule called
+[ I myself am very sensitive to the “cork taint” in wine due to a molecule called TCA

 How can you become more specific so that others can relate to your description?
 Indeed, you hope that from your wine tasting terms, people can imagine what your sensory experience was when you tasted this wine.